MACC/ACCT in London, Paris and Rome

 - Miscellaneous spending money

-2. Once done watching the video, click the apply now button below to begin your application.
+Begin your application by accessing the Apply Now button below.
 Note that clicking on the Apply Now button will lead you to a non-Ahlers website which houses online applications.
+Do not click on links more than once, as this will delay processing; simply wait for each page to load.
 It is recommended that you use Safari as your browser.
+You will use your MySanDiego username and password to access the online system.

 Accepted students should apply immediately for any necessary tourist visas.
 Students are solely responsible for obtaining their own visas.
-If you are required to obtain a visa, you may apply directly through the host country's consulate for a tourist visa or contact Allison Howitt for a visa service referral.
-The information provided below applies to US citizens.
-If you are not a US citizen, click here to see if you need a visa.
+If you are required to obtain a visa, you may apply directly through the host country's consulate for a tourist visa or contact Allison Howitt, academic programs director, for a visa service referral.
+The information provided below applies to U.S. citizens.
+If you are not a U.S. citizen, see if you need a visa.

 Academic Programs Manager